jdgio2/csclub-portfolio/content/posts/week1/week1.md

 ### React Docs

-The React docs are absolutely heat.
+The React docs are absolutely _heat_.
 It's packed with information and examples that will help you get a deeper understanding of how React works and how to use it efficiently.
 They have examples and challenges in every single part, and if you just spend a few hours going through it you'll be well on your way to knowing _a ton_ about React:
 [React Docs](https://reactjs.org/docs/getting-started.html)

 ### CSS Box Model